cpaggen/Cisco_MSO_Ansible_Demo/README.md

 # Cisco_MSO_Ansible_Demo
-Sample Ansible code for Cisco MSO (Multisite Orchestrator) - switch to the Main branch (not Master)
+Sample Ansible code for Cisco MSO (Multisite Orchestrator) - switch to the Master branch (not Main)